Linear model for classification#

 _ = plt.title("Decision boundary of the trained\n LogisticRegression")

-Thus, we see that our decision function is represented by a line separating the 2 classes.
-We should also note that we did not impose any regularization by setting the parameter penalty to 'none'.
+Thus, we see that our decision function is represented by a straight line separating the 2 classes.

 For the mathematically inclined reader, the equation of the decision boundary is: